Jerricurls/Inmate-Management-System/README.md

 # Inmate-Management-System

-This program will take a large dataset Taken from the texas department of criinal justice database and will make it more manageable for the user to look through the file.
+This program will take a large dataset Taken from the Texas department of criminal justice database and will make it more manageable for the user to look through the file.
   User will be able to Insert, delete , display, and search the comma separated text file to display results that they want to see.

 ![Screenshot 2022-04-27 155900](https://user-images.githubusercontent.com/97756180/165630191-b47b02b2-cd98-467c-b6f6-cbca58225028.png)
 ![Screenshot 2022-04-27 160121](https://user-images.githubusercontent.com/97756180/165630561-5c5f9cb6-836c-4a43-acc8-1e997ae83d5e.png)